 AT&T: Call Protect

-Available for free for all postpaid customers. $3.99 / month for Plus version.
+Available for free for all postpaid customers. $3.99 / month for the Plus version.

 AT&T has a free service, Call Protect, that’s designed to block fraudulent robocalls and likely spam risks before they reach you, and you won’t have to do anything besides install the software on your phone.
 Call Protect won’t completely stop telemarketer calls, but it will at least display a “nuisance warning” when you receive those.
 The service also makes it easy to permanently block callers, and you can build a personal block list.

-There is also a Call Protect Plus service that offers caller ID, reverse number lookup, and the ability to block or send to voicemail calls by category.
-These added features cost $3.99 per month, but the main Call Protect service comes free as part of your unlimited plan.
+There is also a Call Protect Plus service that offers caller ID, reverse number lookup, and the ability to block or send calls to voicemail by category.
+These added features cost $3.99 per month, but the main Call Protect service comes free as part of your plan.

 Available for free for all postpaid customers. $4 / month for Scam Shield Premium.

-T-Mobile recently announced its most comprehensive effort yet to combat annoying robocalls called Scam Shield.
+T-Mobile’s effort to combat annoying robocalls is called Scam Shield.
 The free-to-download Scam Shield app bundles all of T-Mobile’s various tools — Scam ID, Scam Block, and Caller ID — so you can easily configure whatever level of protection is right for you.
 By default, suspicious calls are always flagged.
 Enabling Scam Block will prevent many of them from ever ringing your phone.
 And T-Mobile’s Caller ID service will frequently show the information for whoever’s calling you, even if they’re not in your contacts.

 You can always turn on Scam Block without the Scam Shield app.
 To do so, dial #662# from your T-Mobile phone.
 To disable it, just dial #632#.